 A select number of double major and major-minor tracks are added.
 The tracks are offered in conjunction with affiliated departments and allow students to gain an in-depth specialization within the major.

 The International Studies Program becomes an autonomous unit outside of the Political Science Department.
-The program is headed by an academic director, who chairs an advisory board made up of representatives from the core departments of Anthropology, Economics, History, Political Science, Sociology, and German and Romance Languages and Literatures.
+The program is headed by an academic director, who chairs an advisory board made up of representatives from the core departments of Anthropology, Economics, History, Political Science, Sociology, and Modern Languages and Literatures.